bithouseweb/pplib/README.markdown

 PPLib
 =====

-Provides `PPLib\ChunkedCompressedResponse` class which allows a chuncked encoding with compression, that allows flushing your content early while compressing it.
+Provides `PPLib\ChunkedCompressedResponse` class which allows a chunked encoding with compression, that allows flushing your content early while compressing it.
 At each intermediate flush, the receiver can still decode the sent data and